Bulat-Ziganshin/NeASM/README.md

 Frustrated by the lack of control over generated assembler code, I returned to the HLA idea, this time with a different approach.
-Since my code was already AVX2-heavy, now I didn't mind about C incompatibility.
+Since my code is already AVX2-heavy, now I don't mind about the C incompatibility.

 What I want now is a good old assembler, plus these features:
-- the usual macro assembler tools: conditional/looped compilation, macroses, EQUs
+- [x] the usual macro assembler tools: conditional/looped compilation, macroses, EQUs
-- automatic allocation of registers for variables, a la Nvidia PTX or any HLL
+- [x] automatic allocation of registers for variables, a la Nvidia PTX or any HLL
-- the ability to interleave commands from different dependency chains
+- [x] the ability to interleave commands from different dependency chains
-- C-style syntax, like `ax = bx; ax += bx; ax = bx+cx; ax = pmovmskb xmm1`
+- [ ] C-style syntax, like `ax = bx; ax += bx; ax = bx+cx; ax = pmovmskb xmm1`
 (in addition to the usual asm syntax)
-- expression translator for things like `ax = bx*cx + (dx << 5)`,
+- [ ] expression translator for things like `ax = bx*cx + (dx << 5)`,
 with automatic allocation of registers for temporaries
-- high-level asm operations, like proc/call, if/while
+- [ ] high-level asm operations, like proc/call, if/while

 ---

 This project resembles [PL/I preprocessor], [Crystal], [MetaLua], [Perl ASM], and [Mojo].

-Here, Python is used as a compile-time meta-language, employing its loops, subroutines, ifs, variables... for dynamic generation of resulting assembler code.
+We use Python as a compile-time meta-language, employing its loops, subroutines, ifs, variables... for dynamic generation of resulting assembler code.
 Even the current minimalist implementation allows one to employ the full power of Python to generate assembler code:
 - assign readable names to registers, constants, and memory locations
 - use Python loops to unroll assembler loops